arvindshmicrosoft/fluo-muchos/README.md

 Also in the `[nodes]` section of [muchos.props] ensure the `journalnode` and `zkfc` service are configured to run.

 When `hdfs_ha` is `True` it also enables the ability to have HA resource managers for YARN.
 To utilize this feature, specify `resourcemanager` for multiple leader nodes in the `[nodes]` section.

+Please see [Advanced HDFS configuration](./docs/advanced-hdfs-config.md) for more details.

 ## Terminating your cluster